How to Get Started with Mobile Fundraising

 These power players are the ones who will be your mobile fundraising champions.
 They’ll get the word out through their own social networks, families, friends, and coworkers.

 Starting with small, influential groups has been proven to be one of the best ways to make anything popular.
 Trends tend to trickle down from the most vocal advocates.

 Be sure to enlist the help of your organization’s most positively influential members and leaders.
 It also doesn’t hurt to offer your key influencers incentives for helping out.
 The incentives you choose are fully up to your organization’s discretion, but make sure that they’re something that you’d like to receive for going the extra mile!

-Setting a specific goal amount when you’re mobile fundraising will make it far more likely that you’ll reach that goal than if you were to send out general pleas.
+Setting a specific goal amount when you’re mobile fundraising will make it far more likely that you’ll reach that goal.

 When you’re planning any mobile fundraising campaign, make sure that you’re customizing your appeal in a way that entices people to get involved.